Lottery System 6/55: A Probability Study

 • System 12.
 Mark 12 numbers or mark LP.
 The system will generate 924 combinations.
 This will cost you ₱22,176.

-For each number combination you play, you pay 24 PHP. ₱20 is the price of the ticket; ₱4 goes to documentary tax.
+For each 6-number combination you play, you pay ₱20.
+During the time of Aquino administration, ₱4 was added to the price making it ₱24 per combination (₱4 goes to documentary tax).
 Since the Philippine lottery started, a lotto ticket had not been taxed.
-Starting in January 2018, under the Train Law of President Duterte, each ticket has been taxed 20%.
+However, starting in January 2018, under the Train Law of President Duterte, each ticket has been taxed 20%, and so are the winning prizes above ₱10,000.

 If your 6 numbers matched the 6 winning numbers that were drawn, you win the jackpot prize.
 You win a consolation prize if you matched only 3, 4 or 5 numbers.
 The winning numbers do not follow a particular order, which means, how the numbers were drawn is irrelevant.